Richard Romanus

-Richard Romanus (born Richard Joseph Romanos; February 8, 1945) is an American actor.
-Among other roles, he has appeared in Martin Scorsese's Mean Streets and provided voices for Ralph Bakshi's animated films Wizards and Hey Good Lookin'.
+Richard Romanus (born Richard Joseph Romanos; February 28, 1943 – December 23, 2023) was an American actor.
+Among other roles, he appeared in Martin Scorsese's Mean Streets and provided voices for Ralph Bakshi's animated films Wizards and Hey Good Lookin'.
 He played Richard La Penna, Jennifer Melfi's ex-husband, later husband again, in four episodes of The Sopranos from 1999 to 2002.
-In 1999, he co-wrote the Christmas film If You Believe along with his wife Anthea Sylbert, which was nominated for a Best Original Screenplay award by the Writers Guild of America.
+In 1999, he co-wrote the Christmas film If You Believe along with his wife Anthea Sylbert, which was nominated by the Writers Guild of America TV Award for Original Long Form.

 Personal life

-Romanus was born in Barre, Vermont, the son of Eileen (née Maloof) and Dr. Raymond Romanos.
+Romanus was born in Barre, Vermont, the son of Eileen (née Maloof) and Dr. Raymond Romanos, a dentist.
+He was of Lebanese descent.
+Romanus grew up Catholic.
 He lived in West Hartford, Connecticut, and in 1964 graduated from Xavier University with a bachelor's in philosophy, before studying acting with Lee Strasberg at the Actors Studio in New York.
 His younger brother Robert Romanus is also an actor.
 They both appeared in the MacGyver episode "The Prodigal" in 1985.
-He is of Lebanese descent.
 On May 20, 1967, he married Tina Bohlmann; they had a son before divorcing in 1980.

-Romanus has been married to Oscar-nominated costume designer Anthea Sylbert since August 11, 1985.
-In 2004, they moved to the Greek island of Skiathos, and since then he has focused on writing.
+Romanus was married to Oscar-nominated costume designer Anthea Sylbert from August 1985 until his death.
+In 2004, they moved to the Greek island of Skiathos, after which he focused on writing.
 In 2011, he published his memoirs, Act III (Aiora Press, Athens, and Armida Publications, Nicosia), and first novel, Chrysalis (Armida Publications).
 In 2012, Act III was short-listed for the International Rubery Book Award.

+Romanus died in Volos, Greece, on December 23, 2023, at the age of 80.